 Judy is thrilled to be part of the teaching staff at Back to the Table Cooking School in Lafayette, where she can share her knowledge and joy of cooking with students.
 View Judy’s upcoming classes.

-She completed her Teaching Credential at Cal State Hayward and has been teaching disadvantaged adults for the Bread Project at Berkeley Adult School for 5 years as the Executive Chef and Safety/Sanitation Instructor.
+She completed her Teaching Credential at Cal State Hayward and has been teaching culinary career training at Berkeley Adult School for 10 years as the Executive Chef and Safety/Sanitation Instructor.

-Specializing in cake decorating and baking as well as seafood and game cookery, Suzy also has her own business, CakeLair that produces gourmet flavored sugars to use in baking, cooking, and specialty drinks.
-Suzy is excited to join the staff at Back to the Table and share her passion for cooking and local cuisine.
+Specializing in cake decorating and baking as well as seafood and game cookery, Recently, Suzy published her first contemporary romance novel…the first of six in the Catwalk Series.
+Suzy is excited to be part of the staff at Back to the Table and share her passion for cooking and local cuisine.
 View Suzy’s upcoming classes.